Working with page content

 Pages can be created with child blocks using the create a page endpoint.
 This endpoint supports creating a page within another page, or creating a page within a database.

 Let's try creating a page within another page with some sample content.
 We will use all three parameters for this endpoint.
-The parent parameter is be a page parent.
+The parent parameter is a page parent.
 We can build this object using an existing page ID:

 {